 A growing factor in the overall traffic death statistics is distracted driving, which includes distractions of both the drivers of cars as well as drivers of large trucks.

-2. In 2017, deaths from accidents with large trucks occurred mostly in occupants of other vehicles.
+3. Deaths from accidents with large trucks occurr mostly in occupants of other vehicles.
 In fact,

-3. In 2017, large trucks were more likely to be involved in fatal multiple-vehicle crashes than passenger vehicles.
+4. Large trucks are more likely to be involved in fatal multiple-vehicle crashes than passenger vehicles.

-4. In Virginia, 8.7% of all fatal crashes involved large trucks.
-But in West Virginia, 11.8% involved large trucks.
+5. In Virginia, 8.7% of all fatal crashes involve large trucks.
+But in West Virginia, 11.8% involve large trucks.

 The mid-west leads the nation in percentages of large trucks involved in fatal motor vehicle crashes.
 Weather and roadway conditions, including everything from wide open spans to curvy roads, are said to contribute to these crashes.